Parents and Guardians

 Adoption Support funding is designed to support your child and your family with any therapeutic needs.
 The Special Guardianship team can be contacted for advice and support about how to apply for this funding.
 You can contact them on 0208 547 5850 or by email on email@example.com

 Turn to Us is a charity that aims to ensure that everyone is getting the benefits that they are entitled to.
 For more information, visit www.turn2us.org.uk or call them on 0808 802 2000.

 Family Rights Group can offer advice and guidance to special guardians regarding their rights and also practical advice and guidance when making an application to the Adoption Support Fund.
 Call their free advice line on 0208 801 0366 or visit their website: frg.org.uk

-AfC Virtual School also works in partnership with The Adopter Hub, a charity dedicated to providing online support, learning opportunities and information for adopters, special guardians, foster carers and professionals working with adoptive families.
+AfC Virtual School also works in partnership with CATCH, a charity dedicated to providing online support, learning opportunities and information for adopters, special guardians, foster carers and professionals working with adoptive families.

 CATCH offers trained 'adopter peer supporters' who provide a listening ear through a one-to-one live web-chat service.

 CATCH also employs specialists to inform and develop other elements of their online support offering, including resources about attachment, education and a regular programme of webinars on subjects that are directly relevant to adoptive parents.
 Their online adopter forum is safe and secure and only accessible to adopters.